List of New Jersey Scenic Byways: Millstone Valley Scenic Byway

 The Millstone Valley Scenic Byway is a 25 mi historic scenic route located in the Millstone River Valley which lies in north central New Jersey.
 The byway offers a glimpse into the past where skirmishes between the local militia and British troops played a key role in the American Revolutionary War.
 This byway has been designated by the National Scenic Byways Program of the Federal Highway Administration as of 2009.

 The route travels along CR 605 (River Road) in Princeton, Montgomery Township, and Rocky Hill, Montgomery Road in Rocky Hill and Montgomery Township, and CR 533 along the west bank of the Millstone River.
 It travels along CR 603 (Kingston-Rocky Hill Road) and Canal Road on the east side of the Delaware and Raritan Canal.
 The route loops back on the south side at Route 27 in Princeton and Kingston and connects near the northern end via CR 514 between Millstone and East Millstone.

 Attractions along the route include the Delaware and Raritan Canal State Park, the relocated Rockingham site in Kingston, a section of Franklin Township, Somerset County, and the 1860 House on Montgomery Road near Rocky Hill.
 The Kingston Village Historic District and the Kingston Mill Historic District are both located in the historic area of Kingston.

+Henry Hudson Drive

+Henry Hudson Drive is a scenic bypass of the nearby Palisades Parkway, U.S. 9W, and Hudson Terrace (CR 505).
+It runs along the bottom of the Palisades Cliffs on the western bank of the Hudson River, and also goes underneath the George Washington Bridge.
+While it is much smaller and isolated than nearby roads, it still provides a scenic view of New York on the other side of the river, and connects to many picnic areas and parks.